 Henry handles the firm's Privy Council agency work and has advised on over 30 appeals and applications for permission to appeal to the Judicial Committee of the Privy Council.
 Henry’s practice has given him an unusually large amount of experience of acting for clients in other appellate courts as well as the Privy Council, having overseen several cases through the Court of Appeal.

 In the summer of 2015, Henry represented Barry Beavis (on a pro bono basis) in the widely publicised Supreme Court case concerning the law of penalties in the context of consumer contracts, Beavis v ParkingEye Ltd, which resulted in the most significant judgment for 100 years in that particular area of law.

-Henry trained at Speechly Bircham before joining Harcus Sinclair in 2005.
-Henry became a partner in 2015.
-He is recommended in both leading directories and has been described by the Legal 500 (2016 edition) as “a calm head” with “a measured style when dealing with opponents” and in Chambers and Partners (2017 edition) as “very bright and able” and able to “keep his head under a considerable amount of pressure”.
+Henry joined Harcus Sinclair in 2005, becoming a partner in 2015.
+He is recommended in both leading directories and has been described by The Legal 500 (2016 edition) as “a calm head” with “a measured style when dealing with opponents” and in Chambers & Partners (2017 edition) as “very bright and able” and able to “keep his head under a considerable amount of pressure”.

 1995 – 1998 University of Bristol (BA) – History of Art

 1999 – 2001 College of Law, London – CPE and LPC